Two very common “medical devices” are ubiquitous: sunglasses and reading glasses.

 There is a progression within the global market towards more uniform manufacturing standards with an emphasis on consumer safety, supply chain ethics and environmental protection.
 However, many differences remain, including in classification of products.
 For any manufacturer or importer, it is important to be aware of the standards that apply to your product, depending on its intended market.

 In America, as stated, sunglasses and reading glasses are classified as medical equipment.
-In the EU, this is also true for reading glasses -- (European Directive 2007/47/EC) -- but sunglasses fall under Personal Protection Equipment (PPE) -- (89/686/EEC).
+In the EU, this is also true for reading glasses -- (European regulation 2017/745) -- but sunglasses fall under Personal Protective Equipment (PPE) -- (European regulation 2016/425).

 ANSI Z80.3 establishes standards for sunglasses based on their manner of use and design safety.
 Sunglasses must: